JustinLove/schedule-from-videos/notes.md

 - window size not received on first load in iframe (twitch dev rig)
 - exceptions (from elm?) on first load in iframe
+  - svg polyfill inserted an svg tag, throwing of elm virtual dom.
+Only needed for IE 9

 - window size lag